PitPietro/pitpietro.github.io/_posts/raspberrypi-arduino/raspberry/2020-10-10-gpiozero-pyqt5.md

 ---

 ## Introduction
 In this introductive post, I'll talk about the *gpio zero* Python library for Raspberry PI devices.
-It uses the **General Purpuse Input Output** feature to control the Raspberry PI's pins as inputs and outputs.
+It uses the **General Purpuse Input Output** feature to control the Raspberry PI's pins as inputs and outputs.<br>
+Moreover, I'll add some grafic user interfaces (GUIs) written in **PyQt5** to let you create good-looking and usefull contents.

+## 1. Install the libraries
-## 1. Install GPIO Zero
+### 1.1 Install GPIO Zero
 Run the following commands on the terminal:
 ```bash
 sudo apt update